-Badgers went to Oxford City Town Hall today (15th October) to ask Oxford City Council to abandon plans to extend the Seacourt Park and Ride.
+Badgers went to Oxford City Town Hall on 15th October to ask Oxford City Council to abandon plans to extend the Seacourt Park and Ride.
 The badgers living on the Seacourt flood plain and Green Belt have fine setts and foraging.
 Please don't build over this lovely land !

 AS YOU CAN SEE -